 How to Find a Contact Person

-LinkedIn can be helpful for tracking down connections, as well as providing you with a communication method.
+LinkedIn can be helpful for tracking down connections, as well as providing you with a communication channel.
 See more tips for how to find contacts at a company.

 What to Include in Your Job Inquiry Letter

-Politeness and brevity are key when it comes to writing a letter of inquiry — remember, you're aiming to make a good impression, as well as to show that you'd be an asset to the company.
+Politeness and brevity are key when it comes to writing a letter of inquiry—remember, you're aiming to make a good impression, and to show that you'd be an asset to the company.
 Follow the same tone and guidelines you'd use if you were writing a cover letter for an advertised job.

 Thank you for taking the time to review my resume.
 I have recently graduated from University College, and I am currently looking for a position in the Huntington area.